 Dimitri eventually found work as a long distance truck driver, where he met an America he didn’t know existed.
 Many lived paycheck to paycheck, one car repair or medical bill away from disaster.
 He also met heroes - people who had taken a stand to make the world a better place.
 Forever changed by his experience, he joined them, working on issues of racial justice, education, gun violence, public transit, homelessness, and equal rights for all.

-Running for Congress is the next step.
-The challenges of a community can often be met by making changes in the law.
-In order to further his fight to ensure quality of life in the Lowcountry, Dimitri is running to replace Mark Sanford in Congress for the First Congressional District.
+Getting into Congress is the next step.
+Dimitri believes that many of the challenges of a community can be met by addressing the root-causes of our societal problems.
+That requires making changes in the federal laws that determine the winners and losers in America.
+In order to further his fight to improve the quality of life in the Lowcountry, Dimitri is running to replace Mark Sanford in Congress for the First Congressional District.

 Born in 1960, Dimitri was the second child and first son in a family of seven.
 His parents were Eastern European World War II refugees.
 Childhood friends recall him as a “little scientist,” always curious about the world.
 He spent much of his youth in the mountains of New England, hiking, sailing, climbing and canoeing.
-After earning an electrical engineering degree, he began a successful career in the high-tech industry as a product manager.
-That work first took him all over the country and then all over the world.
+After earning an electrical engineering degree, he began a successful career in the high-tech industry as a product manager who would think outside the box to create radical solutions that his competitors had never considered.
+That work first took him all over the country, working for a number of startups, two of his own, and then all over the world.

 He traveled to third world countries with desperate poverty, where a few had incredible wealth while most suffered.
 He also visited nations where even a low wage worker could hope to own a home and not have to worry about illness or old age.
 Each time he returned to the US, where the country was embroiled in an unnecessary war while the middle class was rapidly disappearing, he questioned how things had become so unbalanced.
 In 2007, Dimitri became disillusioned selling software to the Fortune 500 while civilization was seemingly heading for collapse.
-Looking for more meaningful work, he invented and patented an airborne wind energy system and started a company to develop it, which brought him to South Carolina.
+Looking for more meaningful work, his out-of-the-box thinking lead him to invent and receive a patent on an airborne wind energy system and start a company to develop it, which brought him to South Carolina.

 When the recession hit, investors for renewable energy dried up.
 Unable to find another job, penniless and homeless, Dimitri found himself living in his car and off the kindness of friends and family.
 Desperate and ready to make a sign to beg at a highway off-ramp, he saw an ad for a no-money down truck driving school.
 He began a new career driving big-rigs, eventually traveling through 47 states.
 While driving the highways of America, he met people in every state who he didn’t know existed.
 The majority were fearful and struggling, one small disaster away from ending up on the street.
 They couldn’t get ahead, couldn’t save even a dime, couldn’t afford healthcare, had no job security, and were increasingly discouraged about the future they were leaving behind for their children.
 It became clear that our current economy is a zero-sum game, rigged to keep the winners winning, and the losers losing.
 But what could one person do against such a system?

-In 2014, Dimitri decided to run as an independent write-in candidate for Congress against Mark Sanford.
-After the votes were tallied that November, he had received more than 8,000 votes, almost ten percent of the vote in Charleston, an unusually high percentage for a write-in candidate.
+In 2014, while spending days driving trucks out of the ports of Charleston, and nights sleeping on a tiny houseboat he'd built and anchored in the Ashley river, Dimitri decided to run as an independent write-in candidate for Congress against Mark Sanford.
+After the votes were tallied that November, he had received more than 8,000 votes, almost six percent overall and ten percent of the vote in Charleston, an unusually high percentage for a write-in candidate.

 Dimitri’s successful rise and unpredictable fall through the American economy made him realize how easily and unexpectedly any one of us could find ourselves in a similar situation.
 Roughly 75 percent of Americans are living paycheck to paycheck, many earning starvation wages and unable to put anything away in savings.
 Even those who are making larger salaries are on shaky ground, denied cost of living increases and robbed of job security and pensions.
-Looking to make an even bigger difference in the quality of life of Lowcountry residents, Dimitri believes that what's really needed is a fight for economic justice and the best way to do that is via federal legislation.
+Looking to make an even bigger difference in the quality of life of Lowcountry residents, Dimitri believes that what's really needed is radical out-of-the-box thinking to help We The People make America what we've always known it can be - a more perfect country, with equal Justice for ALL and freedom from the fear that keeps us from moving forward and and taking the actions that must be taken if we intend to have our civilization survive and thrive for our children and grandchildren.
+Dimitri thinks the only way to do that is via federal legislation.
 That's why he's running for Congress.